 To underscore the importance of these protocols, let’s consider some revealing statistics:

-• The global SSL certification market is expected to reach $3.8 billion by 2025, growing at a CAGR of 13.7% from 2020 to 2025.
+The world SSL certification market will likely reach $3.8 billion by 2025, growing at a CAGR of 13.7% from 2020 to 2025.

 These statistics highlight the pervasive use and growing importance of SSL/TLS in securing our digital world.